 - Usual Methods

-- Discussions with the Data design Architects, business stakeholders and coming up with detailed Business Rules for Implementation
+- Discussions with the Data design Architects and business stakeholders and coming up with detailed Business Rules for Implementation

 - Workshops for the Design Etc

-- The Output is the full Business Rules for Implementation and a signoff by involved parties.
+- The Output is the full Business Rules for Implementation and signoff by involved parties.

 Creation of Logical Data Modeling

-- The Data Architect will then create the Logical Data model, using the Various LDM
+- The Data Architect will create the Logical Data model using the Various LDM.

-- The Logical Data Model is stored on a Common project server; Access restricted to the Data Modeling team
+- The Logical Data Model is stored on a Common project server; Access is restricted to the Data Modeling team.

 Mapping the Source Data columns to the Destination Data columns